-Anomalous Distraction is one of the the web-homes of @xtaldave, a sceptical crystallographer postdoc working in an academic research environment (i.e. University) in the UK.
+Anomalous Distraction is one of the web-homes of @xtaldave, a Structural biologist working at a charitable research institute in the UK.

 This blog will be concerned with science, academia (from my lowly position) and stuff that I think I can shoehorn in

 This blog used to delve into pseudoscience and quackery, but frankly, I’m over that now.
 Mostly.
 I’ll leave those posts up because they might be interesting/useful to people.

 If you feel moved to comment, please follow a few basic rules:

 1) Identify yourself – anonymous comments maybe ignored or destroyed